tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

-For example, once the feasible paths within a slice policy topology are selected, it is possible to use RSVP-TE protocol {{!RFC3209}} to setup or signal the LSPs that would be used to carry slice aggregate traffic.
+For example, once the feasible paths within a slice policy topology are selected, it is possible to use RSVP-TE protocol {{!RFC3209}} to setup or signal the LSPs that would be used to carry the slice aggregate traffic.
 Specific extensions to RSVP-TE protocol to enable signaling of slice aggregate aware RSVP LSPs are outside the scope of this document.